Qimmah Russo Smashes Full-Body Workout In Black Sports Bra And Matching Shorts

 “Work it out gorgeous Qimmah Russo, working it out,” a third supporter added.

-“You always looking breathtaking,” a fourth Instagram user gushed.
-“My heart beats [sic] fastly when I see you.”
+“You always looking breathtaking,” a fourth fan gushed.
+“My heart beats fastly [sic] when I see you.”

-Much like this one, in her Instagram post from Qimmah twerked squatted and more for a fun outdoor full-body circuit.
+Much like this one, in a previous Instagram post, Qimmah twerked and squatted for a fun outdoor full-body circuit.

 “Athlete Exercises!
-Rise and Shine,” she wrote in the caption before she added a heart-eye emoji.
+Rise and Shine,” she wrote in the caption, also adding a heart-eye emoji.
 “Pushing my body to the limit has got me this far and I LOVE the way it makes me feel!
 Strong independent women you better get those gains up.